nagydani/seedling/syntax/EXAMPLE01.md

 annotated Seed code which is still valid Sprout code.
 This is important for bootstrapping so that Seed can build Sprout.

+**Note** Strictly speaking memory reading is also an effect of string equality, but it is omitted here for simplicity (just like time and heat).